byte-foundry/font_conv/README.md

 and you fill it like you have to.
 Forexample, the fields should be filled as following: http://hypernephelist.com/2014/06/18/php-dev-box-with-vagrant.html

-And finally, you launch your VM (this may take a few minutes and seem to loop around the 'Looking for 22' phase, don't restart the installation)
+And finally, you can launch your VM (this may take a few minutes and seem to loop in the 'Looking for 22' phase, don't restart the installation)
-	vagrant up --provider=azure
-If you need a bash script on your VM, it will be executed when you vagrant up.
+	vagrant up --provider=azure (if rsync causes an error, vagrant reload) If you need a bash script on your VM, it will be executed when you vagrant up.
 If you choose to modify this script, you'll just have to vagrant provision from your remote host to apply changes in your VM.

 IMPORTANT FOR MAC OS X USERS: You may encounter some issues installing the plugin.